 (3) The names of the candidates as they appear on their notice of candidacy filed pursuant to G.S.
 163-106 or G.S.
 163-323, or on petition forms filed in accordance with G.S.
 163-122.
 No title, appendage, or appellation indicating rank, status, or position shall be printed on the official ballot in connection with the candidate's name.
 Candidates, however, may use the title Mr., Mrs., Miss, or Ms. Nicknames shall be permitted on an official ballot if used in the notice of candidacy or qualifying petition, but the nickname shall appear according to standards adopted by the State Board of Elections.
 Those standards shall allow the presentation of legitimate nicknames in ways that do not mislead the voter or unduly advertise the candidacy.
-In the case of candidates for presidential elector, the official ballot shall not contain the names of the candidates for elector but instead shall contain the nominees for President and Vice President which the candidates for elector represent.
-The State Board of Elections shall establish a review procedure that local boards of elections shall follow to ensure that candidates' names appear on the official ballot in accordance with this subdivision.
+In the case of of elections shall follow to ensure that candidates' names appear on the official ballot in accordance with this subdivision.

-SECTION 12.
+SECTION 1.15.
 G.S.
 163-278.100(1) reads as rewritten:

 "§ 163-278.100.
 Definitions.

 As used in this Article, the following terms have the following definitions:

-The term "candidate-specific communication" means any broadcast, cable, or satellite communication that has all the following characteristics:
+- (1) The term "candidate-specific communication" means any broadcast, cable, or satellite communication that has all the following characteristics: - a.
+Refers to a clearly identified candidate for a statewide office or the General Assembly.